Access to plans and documents

 Yes, subject to paying our adopted fee for copying.
 However, we will not allow you to copy:

-• the floor plans or cross sections showing the internal portions of the building, unless you have the land owner's consent to obtain such copies
+• the floor plans or cross sections showing the internal portions of the building

 • any legal advice or communications between staff in relation to legal matters

-• any matter determined by staff where access to such document is deemed under section 12(6) of the Local Government Act 1993 not to be in the public interest, subject to reasons being given under section 12A of the Local Government Act 1993.
+• any matter determined by staff where access to such document is deemed under not to be in the public interest, under Schedule 1 of the Government Information (Public Access) Act 2009.